Wenlab/Auto-Worm-Behavior-Detector/readme.md

-## Shortcoming

-* 我本想用mcd->centerline->saved files，但是遇到了一个问题
-  * 我若想解决Colbert中线虫尾巴超出视频的情况，必须把mcd传进去，而不是只传centerline
-  * 目前我们实验室只需要用识别Colbert视频，因此我暂时搁置这件事
-  * 未来，如果有其它视频需要处理，我可以再写一个GUI，也可以利用nargin。

-## Details of the algorithm
+# Details of the algorithm

 * process nan: mark nan as outlier
 * detect head tail human flip.